Phrases that keep your viewers’ attention — Listen up:

 Here is a list of a few more catchy phrases

 • And don’t forget…

 • Now, you’re probably wondering…

 So, just imagine how your next Powtoon will sound with awesome catchy phrases.
 Well, what are you waiting for?
-Make a Powtoon today!
+Make a Powtoon using one of our video templates today!

 Latest posts by Jordana Pepper (see all)

 - The Most Creative Teacher Is… - October 22, 2015

 - How To Make Marketing Videos People Will Really Love & Share! - April 28, 2015